 //even more efficient SecurityEvent | where EventID == 8002 //Only this event have FileHash | where EventData !has "%SYSTEM32" //Early removal of unwanted records | parse EventData with * "<FilePath>" FilePath "</FilePath>" * "<FileHash>" FileHash "</FileHash>" * | summarize count() by FileHash, FilePath | where FileHash != "" // No need to filter out %SYSTEM32 here as it was removed before

 Data used for processed query

-A critical factor in the processing of the query is the volume of data that is scanned and used for the query processing.
+A critical factor in the processing of the query is the volume of data that's scanned and used for the query processing.
 Azure Data Explorer uses aggressive optimizations that dramatically reduce the data volume compared to other data platforms.
-Still, there are critical factors in the query that can impact the data volume that is used.
+Still, there are critical factors in the query that can affect the data volume that's used.

 Avoid unnecessary use of search and union operators

-Another factor that increases the data that is process is the use of large number of tables.
-This usually happens when
+Another factor that increases the data that's processed is the use of a large number of tables.
+This scenario usually happens when

 search * and

-For example, the following queries produce exactly the same result but the last one is by far the most efficient:
+For example, the following queries produce exactly the same result, but the last one is the most efficient:

 // This version scans all tables though only Perf has this kind of data search "Processor Time" | summarize count(), avg(CounterValue) by Computer